micked99/ICT-Wspr-complete-setup/README.md

 For gps antenna use a 46mm wire which represents a 1/4 antenna at 1575Mhz

 For antenna I use 0,15mm which is a good combination of strength and weigh but any wire in the 0,1 - 0,2mm will work fine.
-I use a small hook 2cm long made of 0,6mm wire bottom, and 0,8 mm at the top to solder on the antenna wire, solder and turn a couple of turns
+I use a small hook 2cm long made of 0,6mm wire bottom, and 0,8mm at the top to solder on the antenna wire, solder and twist a couple of turns arround the hook
 <img src="https://github.com/user-attachments/assets/4242b577-3dce-488c-8667-69651c81a780" width="220" />  <br>
 Here is good picture where you can see the Red and Yellow gps antennas
 <img src="https://github.com/user-attachments/assets/a84f1ce0-c35d-4ae1-815b-1d40e82dd7b6" width="220" />  <br>

-Wire length/band
+Antenna length calculated as normal, 300/freq x 0.95 /4

-suport wire - fishingline
+Upper antenna leg should be supported by some sort of fishing line taped to the balloon

 # Solar cells